-Special Functions & Happenings at Tanganyika
+Special Events & Happenings at Tanganyika

 Are you looking for a special place to have a birthday party?
 My kids would have LOVED celebrating with a plethora of animals, and you can, too.
 Other fun activities include Wine & Yoga night for adults, summer safaris and camp programs, and seasonal favorites such as Pumpkins at the Park.
 Schools and scout groups are also welcome.
 It is not surprising that Tanganyika is a popular wedding venue, as well.

 Don’t miss the baby section of the park, which varies from season to season.

 Fun fact: Whenever you see Jack Hanna with his big cats, chances are they are on loan from Tanganyika.
 Their fantastic array of beautiful animals have been featured on The Today Show, Late Night with David Letterman, Fox & Friends, The Talk, National Geographic, Good Morning America, Anderson Cooper 360°, and many others.
 These cuties are TV stars!

 Have Your Perfect Day at Tanganyika Wildlife Park

 From leashed porcupines walking around the park to a memorable Indian rhino feeding, Tanganyika will take your breath away.
 You’ll be glad to know that Tanganyika Wildlife Park is the only Kansas zoo award the coveted Humane Certified certification, a statement that makes me happy to support them.